openharmony/third_party_node/doc/api/buffer.md

 * Returns: {integer}

 Reads an unsigned 8-bit integer from `buf` at the specified `offset`.

+This function is also available under the `readUint8` alias.

 ```js
 const buf = Buffer.from([1, -2]);